meta-erlang/meta-erlang.github.io/blog/2025-01-26/index.md

 ---
-title: fwup for A/B image upgrades on QEMU machines with Nerves Cloud, part III
+title: fwup for A/B image upgrades on QEMU machines with NervesCloud, part III
 authors: [joaohf]
 tags: [meta-erlang, fwup]
 ---

-This blog post shows how to use [Nerves Cloud](https://nervescloud.com/) in order to upgrade and manage linux images based on Yocto Project.
+This blog post shows how to use [NervesCloud](https://nervescloud.com/) in order to upgrade and manage linux images based on Yocto Project.

 <!-- truncate -->